Awarding Posthumous Degrees

 /https://siu.edu/search-results.php

-Degrees may be awarded posthumously to any student who, at the time of death, has substantially completed the work for a degree, upon due recommendation of the appropriate faculty and chancellor.
+Degrees may be awarded posthumously to any student who, at the time of death, has completed the necessary work for a degree as outlined in this policy.
 Each university shall file guidelines in the office of the president for implementing this policy (SIU Board of Trustees Policies 1.
 4. D. 1. c.).

 Southern Illinois University Carbondale has established guidelines as follows for recommending the posthumous awarding of degrees (such guidelines were filed with the office of the Board of Trustees at the time the Board initially adopted the above policy on December 8, 1977).